Try real, homemade apple cider and enjoy the most delightful flavors under the sun.

 But when the juice is squeezed from a blend of flavorful apple varieties and consumed fresh from the apple press, there’s a remarkable difference.
 Real homemade cider is a spectacular full-bodied beverage with rich and complex flavors.

 While fresh apple cider is often enjoyed “sweet” as a non-alcoholic beverage, the traditional drink is “hard,” or fermented.
 In fact, until Prohibition, virtually all beverages known as “cider” were alcoholic, and in most places outside the United States, that’s still the case.
 But North American hard cider has a long history and is making a comeback.
 Justly so, because with the right apples and a little skill, good hard cider can be as textured and varied as any wine or beer.
-(See How to Make Hard Cider
+(See How to Make Hard Cider.)

 If your mouth is watering, you may be happy to know that great apple cider is closer to home than you think.
 Every fall, you can experience the rich flavors of sweet cider by finding local producers.
 (Try your local farmers market, or search for cider mills near you at the Local Harvest website.)
 Commercial hard cider varieties with good depth of flavor aren’t as easy to find, but it’s relatively simple to make your own from good sweet cider.
-Some homesteaders take their passion for cider even further: Do-it-yourself cidermakers may plant their own apple trees, harvest the fruit and grind it in a backyard cider press.
+Some homesteaders take their passion for cider even further: Do-it-yourself cidermakers may plant their own apple trees, harvest the fruit, peel it and grind it in a backyard cider press.
 Here’s how the process works and why it can become a great hobby, or even a lifelong obsession.

 Homemade Applie Cider: Sweet Variety!